8 Steps to Stop Coming Over the Top in Your Golf Swing (Complete Guide with Drills)

 5. Shorten Your Backswing

-Golfers that take too long of a backswing often end up with inconsistent hip rotation, poor shoulder turn, and lack of wrist control.
+Golfers who take too long of a backswing often have inconsistent hip rotation, poor shoulder turn, and lack of wrist control.

 Start with thinking about just a ¾ backswing.

-At this ¾ position you can use the HackMotion to ensure you have very little (if any) extension in your lead wrist.
+At this ¾ position, you can use the HackMotion to ensure that your lead wrist has little (if any) extension.

 Interestingly, many golfers find that even though they shorten their backswing, they don’t lose much distance.
 Accuracy is paramount to distance when you want to shoot lower scores on the course.